Water, Weather & Environment

 Ahead of future state regulations regarding groundwater quality, Soquel Creek Water District is integrating water quality and quantity datasets.

 Today Soquel Creek Water District is better informing itself and its customers.
 More efficient data management helps communicate water conservation success; less pumping from production wells supports aquifer recovery.
-While demand is expected to increase, the utility continues to evaluate strategies for sustainability.
+While population and demand are expected to increase, the water utility continues to evaluate strategies for sustainability.

 The organization’s increase in analytical capacity & technical capabilities to share quality-controlled datasets with consultants now streamlines time and costs for developing annual reports.
 Datasets are shared with an approved hydrogeologist consultant as needed.
 Instead of tedious data validation, this contractor can continue to develop and calibrate the basin’s integrated surface and groundwater model, which had begun while other groundwater sustainability agencies (GSA) were still forming.